 Officer.
 All students are seen and coached on career choice • Where students wish to pursue an additional transition activities.
-Also, they engage with and their potential pathways through college and training students on EHC Plans. providers.
-Career support can be carried out in tutor groups Career Advisor at The Roseland to conduct research, Additional taster days and/or transition visits in small groups and one-to-one as well. letter of inquiry and application. are organised, based on the needs of an individual • To support the transition, Year 10 students have • To support transition, we encourage students student/a group of students, or based on the access to Enterprise Show at Wadebridge Showground.
-Also, to participate in NCS - National Citizen Service - at the discussion with the family and the education provider. students have the opportunity to visit the Careers Fair that end of Year 11.
+Also, they engage with and their potential pathways through college and training students on EHC Plans. • Additional taster days and/or transition visits in small groups and one-to-one as well. letter of inquiry and application. are organised, based on the needs of an individual • To support the transition, Year 10 students have • To support transition, we encourage students - access to Enterprise Show at Wadebridge Showground.
+Also, discussion with the family and the education provider. students have the opportunity to visit the Careers Fair that end of Year 11.
 This programme is very popular takes place during their journey at The Roseland. amongst The Roseland students and the engagement • All students participate in their Taster Days in Year in this initiative is positively supporting the transition 10 in the summer term, where they access the local post-16 into training and life education providers and sample several courses as part of their Taster Days.
-This very much contributes to the future choices. • All students are given support with the completion o F the Post-16 college application forms and PSHE lessons focus on this aspect.
+This very much contributes to the future choices. • All students are given support with the completion of the Post-16 college application forms and PSHE lessons focus on this aspect.
 In addition, students rehearse the interview skills and how to interact with adults when undertaking interviews and visiting colleges.